andremontenegrof/SwiftAveiro-SneakersDetector/walkthrough.md

 For more information on evaluation, you can refer to [Turicreate object detection advance usage](<https://github.com/apple/turicreate/blob/master/userguide/object_detection/advanced-usage.md>).

 ## 6. Export to a Core ML format
-After ensuring that our model is ready to be included in our app, exporting the Turicreate model to a Core ML format is as simple as:
+After ensuring that our model is ready to be included in our app, exporting the Turi Create model to a Core ML format is as simple as:

 ```python
 sneakers_detector_model.export_coreml('SneakersDetector.mlmodel')